• Skip to primary navigation

 What is a 3.3V 3Amp SMPS Circuit:

-These kinds of power sources are commonly used to power sensors, microcontrollers, electronic devices and other devices that need low voltage and medium current.
+This type power supply are mostly used for sensor, microcontroller and other small electronic things that need low voltage and medium current.

 Circuit Working: